PR77/rp2040Term/README.md

 # rp2040Term
 PR2040 VT100 Terminal with Parallel TFT LCD.
+Work in progress!

 # Warning
 This design has not been compliance tested and will not be.
 It may cause personal damage to you or others.
 I take no responsibility for this.
 I accept no responsibility for any damage to any equipment that results from the use of this design and its components.
 IT IS ENTIRELY AT YOUR OWN RISK!